jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 server that has the following AMPs already installed:

 * **content-tutorial-repo**.
-This is required because the web script looks for content with the `scr:isActive` flag set and that's defined in the SomeCo Content Model that is part of that project.
+This is required because the web script looks for content with the `sc:isActive` flag set and that's defined in the SomeCo Content Model that is part of that project.
 * **behavior-tutorial-repo**.
 This is required because it contains a behavior that calculates the average rating for a piece of content and because it has the rating.js server-side JavaScript file that the controllers in this tutorial import.
 * **actions-tutorial-repo**.
 This one is optional.
-It contains a UI action that is used to set the `scr:isActive` flag from within the Alfresco Share user interface.
+It contains a UI action that is used to set the `sc:isActive` flag from within the Alfresco Share user interface.

 You can deploy these AMPs to your Alfresco installation using the